cioportfolio/playpen/README.md

 > ## Data
 >[ { "id": 1, "notes": "Test message" } ]

 Congratulations!
-The sandbox is running and you can use it to develop your apps.
+The playpen is running and you can use it to develop your apps.

 ## Basic Controls

 You have already seen what `vagrant up` can do.
 Here are a few more basic commands.

-`vagrant halt` will shutdown the sandbox so that it doesn't slow down your machine or drain the battery.
+`vagrant halt` will shutdown the playpen so that it doesn't slow down your machine or drain the battery.

-`vagrant destroy` will shutdown and delete the sandbox.
-You might want to do this if you mess something up and want to reset the sandbox.
+`vagrant destroy` will shutdown and delete the playpen.
+You might want to do this if you mess something up and want to reset the playpen.

 After these commands `vagrant up` will get things going again.
-It will know if you have halted or destroyed the sandbox and do the minimum it needs to get running again.
+It will know if you have halted or destroyed the playpen and do the minimum it needs to get running again.

-`vagrant ssh` will log you into the sandbox and start its command line so you can run other commands.
-The sandbox is actually a unix computer running inside you laptop.
+`vagrant ssh` will log you into the playpen and start its command line so you can run other commands.
+The playpen is actually a unix computer running inside you laptop.
 You can find out how to use it on the web.

-## Sandbox content
+## Playpen content

-This is an overview of what is in the sandbox and what you can do with it.
+This is an overview of what is in the playpen and what you can do with it.
 The components are amongst the most popular internet tools so you will find extensive user guides, online training, example code and plenty of help online.

 ### public folder